larrykluger/Register-Plus-Redux/readme.txt

 September 29, 2010 by radiok

 * Reduced CSS written to wp-login header
+* Rewrote all CSS written to wp-login header, completely theme-able now
 * Fixed bug with checkbox type not be available for custom fields
 * Fixed bug with select type custom fields, was using already in use variable name, as reported by shrikantjoshi